yssource/crp/src/idioms/destructors.md

 </div>

-In Rust, after ownership of `y` is moved into the function `acccept`, there is no additional object remaining, and so there is no additional `Drop::drop` call (which in the C++ example prints `0`).
+In Rust, after ownership of `y` is moved into the function `accept`, there is no additional object remaining, and so there is no additional `Drop::drop` call (which in the C++ example prints `0`).